mach-composer/mach-composer-cli/docs/src/reference/components/structure.md

 ### commercetools

-The following variable is given when `commercetools` integration is defined.
+The following variable is given when the [`commercetools` integration](../../topics/integrations/commercetools.md) is defined.

 ```terraform
 variable "ct_project_key" {